Campana (restaurant): History

 Campana started as pasta nights in 2018 and became a pop-up restaurant at Grand Army Tavern.
 George Kaden was the chef of both businesses.
 Campana initially served three-course pasta dinners.

 In June 2020, Kaden and co-owner Annalisa Maceda closed Grand Army Tavern (established in 2017) and expanded Campana to take over the space in its entirety.
 According to The Oregonian, "Shifting to Campana full-time was already in the works before Oregon's COVID-19 outbreak, but the pandemic did force the timing."

 In 2022, Campana hosted a seafood-focused five-course tasting menu for the Italian-American Christmas Eve celebration Feast of the Seven Fishes.
 For Thanksgiving in 2023, the restaurant had a four-course meal with: chicory salad with citrus vinaigrette and hazelnuts, white bean soup with autumn vegetables and Parmigiano; turkey with gravy, cranberry sauce, chestnut stuffing, honey-glazed squash, carrots, and potatoes; and a pear crostata with pumpkin spice gelato.

+In 2026, business participated in Portland Dining Month as well as Strawberry Shortcake Week, which was presented by and in support of the James Beard Public Market.